MicrosoftDocs/azure-docs/articles/container-instances/container-instances-encrypt-template.md

 ## Modify your template

-Once the KeyVault key and access policy is set up, add the following property to your ACI deployment template.
+Once the KeyVault key and access policy are set up, add the following property to your ACI deployment template.
 You can learn more about deployment ACI resources with a template through Azure Resource Manager and our REST API in the [Tutorial: Deploy a multi-container group using a Resource Manager template](https://docs.microsoft.com/azure/container-instances/container-instances-multi-container-group).

-Specifically, under the "properties" section of the deployment template, add an "encryptionProperties" which contains the following values:
+Specifically, under the "properties" section of the deployment template, add an "encryptionProperties", which contains the following values:
 * vaultBaseUrl: the DNS Name of your KeyVault, can be found  on the overview blade of the KeyVault resource in Portal
 * keyName: the name of the key generated earlier
 * keyVersion: the current version of the key.
 This can be found by clicking into the key itself (under "Keys" in the Settings section of your KeyVault resource)